GLOBAL MARKETS-Share markets gripped by caution as U.S. inflation data awaited

 * U.S. inflation print due at 1230 GMT

-LONDON/HONG KONG, Sept 14 (Reuters) - World share markets barely moved and the dollar held steady on Tuesday, as investors awaited U.S inflation data for more clues on the health of the world's largest economy and when the Federal Reserve could start to taper stimulus.
+LONDON, Sept 14 (Reuters) - World share markets barely budged and the dollar steadied on Tuesday, as investors awaited U.S inflation data for more clues on the health of the world's largest economy and when the Federal Reserve could start to taper stimulus.

-Fears that inflation may prove more prolonged than central bankers expect have kept stocks down so far in September after seven-months of gains, spurred by the global economy's recovery from the COVID-19 pandemic.
+Fears that inflation may prove more prolonged than central bankers expect have kept stocks down in September after seven-months of gains, spurred by the global economy's recovery from the COVID-19 pandemic.

 European shares were 0.1% lower, with luxury shares tracking their Asian peers down on concerns about the spread of COVID-19 cases in China.